ba'al koreh

 Definitions

 • n.
-The individual who chants Torah from the scroll at a synagogue.
-Sometimes used to refer specifically to a person capable of learning and chanting an entire parsha, or to a professional/paid reader as opposed to an amateur.
+A person capable of learning and chanting an entire parsha; a professional, paid reader as opposed to an amateur.

 Example Sentences